saurabhkadwla/Computational-Astrophysics/README.md

 # Computational Astrophysics with various numerical methods
-Welcome to the Computational Astrophysics repository, where we explore the fascinating world of astrophysical simulations using numerical methods like Runge-Kutta and Euler!
+Welcome to the Computational Astrophysics repository, where we explore the fascinating world of astrophysical simulations using numerical methods.

 ## About